VinEckSie/VinEckSie/README.md

 ### 🚀 What I Build

-I specialize in designing and shipping Rust-based **products** that solve real-world engineering problems in infrastructure, embedded, and security domains.
+I design and ship Rust software focused on applied cryptography and command-line tooling for developers.

 ---